 Recordings

-All sessions will be recorded and registrants will have access to the recordings for 30 days after the virtual live event has concluded.
-However, CE will not be offered for listening to recorded sessions.
+All sessions will be recorded, and registrants will have access to the recordings for 30 days after the virtual live event has concluded.
+However, CE will not be offered for viewing the recorded sessions.

 Confirmation